Cameron Knowles: International

 Knowles was selected in the New Zealand under 17 squad for the FIFA World Championships but did not participate in the tournament has he suffered a broken leg three weeks prior to the opening match.

 Coaching career

 On 26 January 2012, the Portland Timbers of Major League Soccer announced the addition of Knowles to the coaching staff as an assistant under Head Coach John Spencer.

 On 5 January 2024, Knowles was announced as the interim head coach for Minnesota United following the departure of Sean McAuley.
+After Eric Ramsay was named head coach, Knowles remained an assistant on Ramsay's staff through the 2024 and 2025 MLS seasons.
+On 12 January 2026, Knowles was named head coach for the Loons' 2026 season.